Gleggs History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Gleggs Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gleggs family to the New World and Oceana
+Migration of the Gleggs family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gleggs or a variant listed above: John Clegg who settled at Pennaquid, Maine in the year 1687; and Thomas Clegg, his son, was recorded later.
 Alfred, David, Edward, Francis, George, Henry, Isaac, James, Joseph, Nathaniel, Robert, Samuel, and Thomas Clegg, all arrived in Philadelphia, Pennsylvania between 1820 and 1869.

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.